nadvamir/gofish/README.md

 * `GET /gofish/api/v2/trophies/` -- Trophies list

   Returns both the trophies that player has, as well as the best trophies in the whole game.

-Response
+  Success response:

   ```javascript
   {